 EFNA funding arises from a small number of sources, including the pharmaceutical industry, the European Academy of Neurology and membership fees.
-Most of the grants are specific for particular EFNA projects and, where possible, we try to involve a consortium of donors for each project.

 ACKNOWLEDGEMENT OF FINANCIAL SUPPORT

-EFNA would like to acknowledge the below support in 2016:
+EFNA would like to acknowledge the below support in 2021:

 |INDUSTRY FUNDING||AMOUNT €